hannessolo/java-blog/readme.md

 # Blog
-Repository containing the code for the blog to be hosted at blog.hanneshertach.com in the future.
+Repository containing the code for the blog, hosted at https://blog.hanneshertach.com in the future.

 Built using the JavaSpark web framework.